William Creek is the smallest town in Outback South Australia, situated on the property of Australia's largest cattle station, Anna Creek Station. The

 Inside is the typical bar room of a bush pub, decorated with odd things that tourists left here.
 And of course, you'll find a friendly service & a cold beer.

 In front of the hotel is a sign with a mud map giving information about the area around William Creek and the Oodnadatta Track.
-These maps, drawn by the late Adam Plate who run the Pink Roadhouse in Oodnadatta for decades, give useful tips and can be found along the track and it’s by-roads as far as Marla, Coober Pedy and the Simpson Desert.
+These maps, drawn by the late Adam Plate who run the Pink Roadhouse in Oodnadatta for decades, give useful tips and can be found along the Oodna and it’s by-roads as far as Marla, Coober Pedy and the Simpson Desert.

-Check out William Creek Hotel
+Check out offers from the William Creek Hotel

 Please ask the locals for road conditions before your start any of these routes.